Genital warts are spread through sexual contact.

 HPV vaccines can protect you from getting some forms of cancer.

 The correct answer is true.
-The FDA approved two HPV vaccines, Gardasil and Cervarix.
-Both help prevent the two types of HPVs that cause 70 percent of all cervical cancers.
+The HPV vaccine helps prevent 9 types of HPVs that can cause cervical, vaginal, vulvar, anal, throat, and penile cancer.
+It also helps protect against genital warts.
 Talk to your doctor about whether these vaccines are right for you.

 HPV vaccines are only available for girls and women.

 The correct answer is false.
-One of the two vaccines available to protect against HPV, Gardasil, is approved for use in boys and young men from age 9 through 26.
-The vaccine protects against genital and anal warts.
+The HPV vaccine is approved for use in boys and young men from age 9 through 26.
+The vaccine protects against throat, penial, and anal cancers.
+It also helps protect against genital warts.
 Talk to your doctor about how to get vaccinated.

 If you do not have genital warts, there is no way to diagnose HPV infection.